theompek/Autonomous_Vehicle/README.md

+# Thesis Title
+Optimal route planning and on-road autonomous vehicle navigation with and without dynamic obstacles.

 # Autonomous_Vehicle
 In this project was developed a system for autonomous driving of a vehicle.
 The system developed is in the form of an ago-only and modular system.